Secure by Design

 - There have been many known hacks where an end user’s device has been compromised and is then used to attack other server infrastructure.

 - IT Security compartmentalization has led to breaches in retail, finance and public sector businesses.

 - Anytime that data and applications are copied or moved to another system, security policies need to be inherited

 - When separate IT organizations lack in communication, mistakes are often made.

 - the fewer organizations and control points involved, the lower the opportunity to make mistakes and compromise the overall security of an end to end workflow.

-System z, a safe and secure home for multiple workloads and multiple architectures
+IBM Z, a safe and secure home for multiple workloads and multiple architectures

 - Reduce initial acquisition costs by taking some costs out of the solution